zentyal/zentyal/docs/en/user/mail.rst

   This sets the visible mail name of the system, it will be used by the mail server as the local address of the system.
 :guilabel:`Return address for mail bounced back to the sender`:
   This is the address that will appear as return addresses in notifications to the sender, such the ones generated when the mailbox limit is exceeded.
-:guilabel:`Maximum mailbox size allowed`: In this option you could indicate a maximum size in Mb for any user mailboxes.
+:guilabel:`Maximum mailbox size allowed`:
+  In this option you could indicate a maximum size in Mb for any user mailboxes.
 All mail which surpasses the limit will be rejected and the sender will be emailed a notification.
-This setting could be overridden for any user in the :menuselection:`Users -> Edit User`page.
+This setting could be overridden for any user in the :menuselection:`Users -> Edit User` page.
 :guilabel:`Maximum message size accepted`:
   Indicates, if necessary, the maximum message size accepted by the smarthost in MB.
 This is enforced regardless of any mailbox size limit.
-:guilabel:`Expiration period for deleted mails`: if you enable this option mail in the trash folder will be deleted when their dates passes the day period.
+:guilabel:`Expiration period for deleted mails`: if you enable this option mail in the users' trash folder will be deleted when their dates passes the day limit.
-:guilabel:`Expiration period for spam mails`: this work the same than the previous option but it affects to the "spam" folder.
+:guilabel:`Expiration period for spam mails`: this work the same than the previous option but it affects to the users' spam folder.

 In order to configure the mail retrieval services go to the :guilabel:`Mail retrieval services` section.
-There eBox may be configured as POP3 and/or IMAP4 server, both allowing SSL support.
+There eBox may be configured as POP3 and/or IMAP server, their secure versions POP3S and IMAPS are available too.
-Also the retrieve email for external accounts and ManageSIEVE services could be enabled, we will discuss those services in their own section.
+Also the retrieve email for external accounts and ManageSieve services could be enabled in this section, we will discuss those services in their own section.

-In addition to this, eBox may be configured to act as a *smarthost*.
+In addition to this, eBox may be configured to relay mail without authentication from some network addresses.
 To do so, you can add relay policies for network objects through :menuselection:`Mail --> General --> Relay policy for network objects`.
 The policies are based on the source mail server IP address.
-If the relay is allowed from a object, then each object member may send emails through eBox.
+If the relay is allowed from a object, then each object member may relay emails through eBox.

 .. image:: images/mail/02-relay.png